Josh Johnson (running back)

-Josh Johnson is an American football running back who is a free agent.
+Josh Johnson (born December 26, 1997) is an American former professional football running back who played for the Seattle Seahawks of the National Football League (NFL).
 He played college football at Louisiana–Monroe.

 Professional career

 Johnson was signed by the Seattle Seahawks as an undrafted free agent on May 13, 2020.
 He was waived on August 31, 2021, during final roster cuts, but re-signed to the team's practice squad the following day.
 Johnson was elevated to the active roster on November 29, 2021, for the team's Week 12 game against the Washington Football Team.
 He was signed to the active roster on January 4, 2022.

 On August 30, 2022, Johnson was waived/injured by the Seahawks and placed on injured reserve.
 He was released on September 8.